This blog may contain affiliate links. Read our disclosure policy for more info.

 Despite Whistler being a renowned ski destination, most tourists actually visit Whistler in the summer.
 Would you believe approximately 1.7 million tourists visit Whistler every summer?!
 That’s because there’s a phenomenal range of activities on offer during the warmer months like mountain biking, white water rafting, and ATV’ing.
 Not forgetting that the best and most scenic hiking is on offer at this time too.
 Therefore, I recommend spending at least a full weekend here in the summer.

-33 Things to do in Whistler in Summer
+34 Things to Do in Whistler in Summer

 1. Explore the Whistler Bike Park